 “The FABTECH show floor tours were really awesome,” said Eric Race, technology education teacher at WHS, a suburban Chicago high school that was the second school to join PRIME when it was introduced in 2011.
 “Students got to see six-axis robots on the floor along with plasma cutters and CNC machines.
 I think it becomes a little less intimidating seeing those big machines when we have similar ones in our shop.”

-Johnny O’Grady, a junior who is interested in mechanical engineering as a career, was among the WHS students who participated in the November 2019 Student Summit at FABTECH — North America’s largest metal forming, fabricating, welding and finishing event.
+Johnny O’Grady - a Wheeling High School graduate - who is interested in mechanical engineering as a career, was among the WHS students who participated in the November 2019 Student Summit at FABTECH — North America’s largest metal forming, fabricating, welding and finishing event.
 “I talked to companies from all over the world,” he said about the event, which took place at McCormick Place in Chicago.
 “It was a really cool experience to see differences in manufacturing, and to see how machines are different and how they’re similar.”
 He also competed in the summit’s drone challenge, which he described as challenging.

 Johnny initially became interested in manufacturing after hearing about a Robot Rumble competition that involved designing and building remote-controlled robots — otherwise known as battle bots.
 “I like working with my hands,” he said.
 “I didn’t know that this is what I wanted to do till I walked into that first meeting.
 It was nothing but positive.”